 In previous expert determinations which Synergies has undertaken, we considered directions to scheduled generators and semi-scheduled generators that could be interpreted as a kind of manual dispatch instruction, over-riding the normally automated dispatch instructions issued by NEMDE.
-With the direction to the Directed Participant, this characterisation is at least problematic and, we think, not appropriate.
+With the direction to the directed participant, this characterisation is at least problematic and, we think, not appropriate.
+An important factor suggesting that the direction did not represent an extension of the dispatch process is that the appropriate level of output from the generating unit was not determined by NEMDE.